-The California Dream Act is a combination of four assembly bills: AB 540, AB 130, AB 131, AB 2000, and SB68.
+The California Dream Act is a combination of four assembly bills: AB 540, AB 130, AB 131, and AB 2000.
 Together, these measures allow undocumented and nonresident documented students who meet certain provisions to be treated the same as resident students.

 AB 540, passed in 2001, allows students meeting all of the following criteria to pay the same tuition and fees as resident students at California public colleges and universities.
 The California Dream Act extended Cal Grant A & B Entitlement awards, Cal Grant C awards, institutional grants, and community college fee waivers to students who meet these same criteria.
 AB 540 provides for in-state tuition assistance.
-AB 130 (2011) makes provisions for private scholarships (see your intended college or university for applications and deadlines).
-AB 131 (2011) makes available Institutional grants like the UC "University Grant" or the CSU "State University Grant" (see your intended college or university for applications and deadlines), California Community College Promise Grant (see your local community college for application), and Cal Grant (apply every year between October 1 and March 2).
+AB 130 (2011) makes provisions for private scholarships (see vour intended college or university for applications and deadlines).
+AB 131 (2011) makes Institutional grants like the UC "University Grant" or the CSU "State University Grant" (see your intended college or university for applications and deadlines), California Community Colleges Board of Governors Fee Waiver (BOG fee waiver) (see your local community college for application), and Cal Grant (apply every year between January 1 and March 2) available.

-To receive California Dream Act (CADAA) aid students must:
+To receive California Dream Act (CADA) aid students must:

-- Not have filled out a FAFSA - Have attended a California high school for a minimum of three years or attended a California elementary or secondary school for an accumulation of three or more years - Graduate from a California high school or get a General Education Development test (GED), High School Equivalency Test (HiSET), Test Assessing Secondary Completion (TASC) or the California High School Proficiency Exam (CHSPE) - Enroll in an accredited California institution of higher education - In the case of students without legal immigration status, fill out an AB 540 affidavit stating that they have filed or will file an application to legalize their immigration status as soon as they are eligible to do so - · Meet all other Cal Grant eligibility criteria
+- Not have filled out a FAFSA - Have attended a California high school for a minimum of three years - Graduate from a California high school or pass the California High School Proficiency Exam (CHSPE) or get a General Education Development test (GED), High School Equivalency Test (HiSET), Test Assessing Secondary Completion (TASC) or the California High School Proficiency Exam (CHSPE) - Enroll in an accredited California institution of higher education - In the case of students without legal immigration status, fill out an affidavit stating that they have filed or will file an application to legalize their immigration status as soon as they are eligible to do so - Meet all other Cal Grant eligibility criteria